Pokémon Horizons – The Search for Laqua

-Pokémon Horizons – The Search for Laqua (Note: It is officially known as "Pokémon Horizons: Season 2—The Search for Laqua"), known in Japan as and is the twenty-seventh season of the Pokémon anime series and the second season of Pokémon Horizons: The Series, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā).
+Pokémon Horizons – The Search for Laqua, (Note: It is officially known as Pokémon Horizons: Season 2 — The Search for Laqua.) known in Japan as and is the twenty-seventh season of the Pokémon anime series and the second season of Pokémon Horizons: The Series, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā).
 It was directed by Saori Den and produced by OLM.
 The season aired in Japan on TV Tokyo from April 12, 2024, to March 21, 2025 and was distributed by Netflix in the United States from February 7, to September 26, 2025.

-The season contains two story arcs.
-The first arc, "Terastal Debut", covering the first 22 episodes, follows protagonists Liko and Roy, alongside Dot, as they attend Naranja Academy in the Paldea region from Pokémon Scarlet and Violet to learn about the Terastal phenomenon and battle Gym Leaders under Tera Training.
-The second arc, "Rayquaza Rising", covering the final 22 episodes, follows the Rising Volt Tacklers as they search for the remaining Six Heroes from Lucius and eventually go on the path to Laqua.
+The season comprises two story arcs.
+The first arc, "Terastal Debut", covering the first 22 episodes, follows protagonists Liko and Roy, alongside Dot, as they enroll at Naranja Academy in the Paldea region to learn about the Terastal phenomenon and battle Gym Leaders under Tera Training.
+The second arc, "Rayquaza Rising", covering the final 22 episodes, follows the Rising Volt Tacklers as they search for Lucius' remaining Six Heroes and eventually go on the path to Laqua.